mokdevel/DarcMods/DarcChopper/docs/P_WP_COMMANDS.md

 * WP_ATTACK : Sets attack position to shoot at.
 This is performed once.
 * WP_SEARCH_DESTROY : Search for enemy by patroling an area.
 If enemy is found, attack the location.
 * WP_PATROL : Patrol around an area.
+* WP_PATROL_ONCE : Do one patrol round around an area.
 * WP_WAIT : Wait, before moving to next state
 * WP_WAIT_GETOUT : Same as WP_WAIT, but time set is dependent on crew count
 * WP_END : Stop running SDRC_ChopperComp and let AR handle everything
 * WP_DESPAWN : Despawn the helicopter.
 KNOWN: AI is not despawned so .. lot's of fun. :-)
+* WP_M_RESET : Reset destinations.
+Cut the current flight planned and pick the next destination in the list.
+* WP_M_CUT : Cut the current flight planned and pick the next destination in the list.

+### WP_SEARCH_DESTROY
+This will set the behaviour of the chopper to SEARCH_AND_DESTROY_BEHAVIOUR for a given time before returning back to NORMAL_BEHAVIOUR.
+The chopper will arrive at the destination and start to patrol the area.
+Enemy is searched with a cycle of 2 seconds.
+If an enemy is found, current flight is interrupted, and a new flight pattern to attack the enemy is created.
+Chopper will stay in attack mode for 60 seconds and then resume to patroling.
+* ``destination`` : The position to keep an eye on.
+The helicopter will patrol around this area with a circle of 400m.
+* ``value`` : The time to be in SEARCH_AND_DESTROY_BEHAVIOUR.
+Once time has passed, we return to NORMAL_BEHAVIOUR.
+  * GM default: 600

 ## Macro commands
 Assigning single macro command will perform a set of single commands.